Alexander D'Arcy: Career

 His roles diminished in importance, and by the 1960s, he acted mostly on television and resurfaced in horror films, notably It's Hot in Paradise (1962) and as Dracula in Blood of Dracula's Castle (1969).
 Evidently a favorite of such cult directors as Roger Corman, Russ Meyer and Sam Fuller, D'Arcy was seen in Corman's The St. Valentine's Day Massacre (1967), Meyer's The Seven Minutes (1971) and Fuller's Dead Pigeon on Beethoven Street (1972 or 1974 TV movie).

 Throughout his life, D'Arcy split his time between his homes in the United States and Europe.
 In addition to acting, he worked as a restaurateur in Berlin.
 He was naturalized as a United States citizen in Los Angeles in May 1942.
 In his petition for naturalization, he declared that upon naturalization he wished his name to be legally changed from Joseph Alexandre Fabre to Alexander D'Arcy.

 Personal life

 D'Arcy was married twice, first to actress Arleen Whelan and then, in 1964, to actress Yutta Darcy.
 He adopted Yutta's daughter named Susannah D'Arcy and divorced in 1973.

 Death

-D'Arcy died on 20 April 1996 at his home in West Hollywood, California at the age of 87.
+D'Arcy died on 20 April 1996 at his home in West Hollywood, California at the age of 87, from natural causes.